cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

-In more detail, the get_column function takes in the file name to query, the column number to query (the column containing country names) for the query value (the country name to query), and optionally the column number with the results to return.
-If the result column is not specificed, the default column (column 1) is returned.
+In more detail, the get_column function takes in the file name to query, the column number to query (the column containing country names) for the query value (the country name to query), and optionally the column number with results to return.
+If the result column is not specified, the default column (column 1) is returned.
 Because get_column converts the data to be returned to integers, it is not possible to select a result column that is non-numeric.